 In order to reduce the number of people gathered in a particular area and to reduce the scope of the virus’ spread, the shooting process now has to implement the ring system.
 This system divides the shooting area into several rings (zones), such as ring 1, which is the main shooting set where only the main crew and the actors playing the scene are allowed, then ring 2 is a waiting room for the actors and crews who are not on duty or crews who needs to prepare for the next scene.
 While ring 3 is for the monitor set-up, where the directors, producers, and clients are present.
 All casts and crew are required to comply with these rules and are not allowed to move outside their assigned ring without permission.

 However, there are some crews who are granted special permission to access all rings, such as assistant directors, production assistants, and others.

-Every nook and corners of the shooting set, as well as all the props, gears and equipments that are going to be used during filming must be sterilised.
+Every nook and corner of the shooting set, as well as all the props, gears, and equipment that are going to be used during filming, must be sterilized.
 Spraying disinfectant all over the shooting area is a must, especially objects that are often touched by many, such as door handles or utensils.
-The provision of a washing sink or hand sanitiser are also a common sight on set nowadays.
+The provision of a washing sink or hand sanitizer is also a common sight on set nowadays.

-To make sure that everyone is following all the regulations strictly, producers tend to hire additional staffs as COVID-19 surveillance team.
-Their job is to double check and guarantee that filming is done safely and properly.
+To make sure that everyone is following all the regulations strictly, producers tend to hire additional staff as the COVID-19 surveillance team.
+Their job is to double-check and guarantee that filming is done safely and properly.
 They will also take care of emergency health situations when necessary.

-In addition to all the things that have been mentioned above, of course, every crew and casts must strictly follow the basic rules of social distancing, washing hands and wearing masks.
+In addition to all the things that have been mentioned above, of course, every crew and cast must strictly follow the basic rules of social distancing, washing hands, and wearing masks.